microchip-pic-avr-examples/avr128da48-cnano-manchester-mplab-mcc/Manchester_Decoder/README.md

 In this application, the Manchester communication parameters are:
 - Baud rate: 16000 bits/s
 - 8-bit transfer
-- MSb (Most Significant bit) is sent first
+- Most Significant bit (MSb) is sent first
 - IEEE 802.3
 - Manchester version (negative edge is binary zero)